jason-davey/studio/TECHNICAL_SPEC.md

 - **Temporary Client-Side Roles & Admin Context Switching:** For current UI differentiation:
     - Users logged in with the email `jason.davey@greenstone.com.au` are treated as 'admin'.
 This admin user has the ability to switch their UI view to that of a 'creator' using a toggle in the TopBar for testing purposes.
     - All other authenticated users are treated as 'creator'.
-- **Fixed Top Bar:** Contains navigation links ("Workflow", "Tech Spec" - latter visible to 'admin' role), user status/auth actions ("Login", "Register", "Logout"), action buttons ("Provide Feedback", "Guided Walkthrough"), and an admin context-switching toggle.
+- **Fixed Top Bar:** Contains navigation links ("Workflow", "Tech Spec" - latter visible to 'admin' role viewing as admin), user status/auth actions ("Login", "Register", "Logout"), action buttons ("Provide Feedback", "Guided Walkthrough"), and an admin context-switching toggle.
 Always visible.
 - **Guided Workflow:** A 5-step accordion interface (Review, Build, Adjust, A/B Configure, Deploy) on the main page (`/`).
 - **Recommendation Ingestion (Step 1):** Allows users to upload a JSON file (`PageBlueprint`) containing recommendations for landing page content.
-- **Page Preview (Step 2):** Displays a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint.
+- **Page Preview (Step 2):** Displays a preview of the entire landing page (Hero, Benefits, Testimonials, Trust Signals, Quote Form) based on the ingested or adjusted blueprint, respecting section visibility settings.
 - **Content Adjustment (Step 3):** Enables users to fine-tune the content of the landing page blueprint for all major sections via input fields.
+Also allows users to toggle the visibility of each landing page section.
 - **A/B Test Content Configuration (Step 4):** Allows users to define two text versions for A/B testing (e.g., Hero Section headline, sub-headline, CTA).
 Version A is pre-filled from Step 3.
 - **AI-Assisted Content Generation (Step 4):** Provides AI-powered suggestions for A/B test copy using Genkit and Google's Gemini model.
 Users can provide an optional "Campaign Focus / Keywords" to further tailor these suggestions.
 - **JSON Generation (Step 4):** Automatically generates JSON output compatible with Firebase Remote Config for each A/B test content variation.
 Allows copying or downloading of JSON.